 The provision matrix is initially based on the Group's historical observed default rates.
 The Group then calibrates the matrix to adjust the historical credit loss experience with forward-looking information.
 For instance, if forecast economic conditions (e.g., gross domestic product, inflation rate, unemployment rate) are expected to deteriorate over the next year which can lead to an increased number of defaults in the Group's operating segments, the historical default rates are adjusted.
-At every reporting date, the historical observed default rates are updated and changes in the forward-looking estimates are analyzed.
+At every reporting date, the historical observed default rates are updated and changes in the forward-looking factors specific to the debtors and the economic environment are updated to consider the impact of the coronavirus pandemic.